daro-almeida/daro-almeida/README.md

 **`MSc Computer Engineering Student / Distributed Systems Engineer / Programmer`**
 <div style="text-align:justify;">
-Hi, I'm a 24-year-old Master of Computer Science and Engineering with a major in Computer Systems.
+Hi!
+I'm a 24-year-old Master of Computer Science and Engineering with a major in Computer Systems.
 I have a great interest in decentralized and reliable distributed systems, such as blockchains and other decentralized trust services.
 My curiosity in these subjects has led me to perform my own related research and lecturing university classes.
 I am also a great advocate of Linux based operation systems and other alternate open-source services that aim at providing user independence and privacy.
 </div>

 #